Azmoria/dndbeyonddark/Dice Capture README.md

 Roll dice in the oringal window.
-You may have to adjust your dice tray window to fit the rolling area - especially if you change the size of your main window afterwards.

 ![image](https://user-images.githubusercontent.com/65363489/150919806-f34d6935-2fd9-46a3-a255-ed7001ea2802.png)